sporksmith/walking-onions-wip/specs/07-onion-services.md

 ntor keys instead of TAP, or we could provide a way for TAP keys to be advertised with walking onions.

-The first option is beyond the scope of this proposal.
-To implement the second option, ...xxxx

->XXX basic idea here is to stick a TAP key digest in the SNIP, and
->give a way to retrieve that key on request.
-Alternatively we could
->make a SNIP that includes a whole TAP key, but that would be large.
+The first option would appear to be far simpler.
+See proposal xxx-tap-out-again.txt.

+The latter option would require us to put RSA-1024 keys in SNIPs, or put a digest of them in SNIPs and give some way to retrieve them independently.